mda-primetr/gmorad.braintumors/Spatial_Profiling/Code/README.md

 3. Run scripts in numerical order

 Scripts are modular but designed to work in sequence, with each step building on the previous one.

+## R Package Dependencies

+All required R packages are automatically installed when missing.
+Each script includes code to check for and install:
+- CRAN packages
+- Bioconductor packages

+No manual installation is required.
+Packages will be installed from CRAN or Bioconductor the first time a script is run.